Tredoku Patterns: Some consequences of the connectivity conditions

 Suppose, for a contradiction, that $|\mathcal{T}'|$ is path connected.
 Let $\pi$ be a path in $|\mathcal{T}'|$ between the mid-points of the tiles $e_1$ and $e_2$.
 By the simplicial approximation theorem, we may assume that this path is piecewise linear.
 The path $\pi$ might pass through corners of tiles in $\mathcal{T}'$, but we may modify it so that $\pi$ avoids all corners as $\mathcal{T}'$ is nonsingular.
 Then $\pi$ induces a path from $e_1$ to $e_2$ in $\Gamma(\mathcal{T})$ that avoids $t$.
 This is a contradiction, as we have shown above that $e_1$ and $e_2$ lie in separate connected components of $\Gamma(\mathcal{T})$ after $t$ is removed.
 Hence $\mathcal{T}'$ is not path connected and hence $\mathcal{T}$ is not a tredoku pattern, as required.

 We now prove the converse of the theorem.
 Suppose that $\mathcal{T}$ is a weak tredoku pattern with no leaves in the centre of their runs.
-We show that $\mathcal{T}$ remains path connected after the removal of any tile $t$.
-This is sufficient to prove the theorem.
+To prove that $\mathcal{T}$ is a tredoku pattern, we will show that $\mathcal{T}$ remains path connected after the removal of any tile $t$.

 First suppose that $t$ is a leaf.
 Since $t$ lies at an end of its run, $t$ has degree $1$ in the graph $\Gamma(\mathcal{T})$, and so its removal does not disconnect $\Gamma(\mathcal{T})$.
 So the pattern $\mathcal{T}'$ produced from $\mathcal{T}$ after removing $t$ is still path connected; indeed, $\mathcal{T}'$ is even edge connected.